PushpamChoudhury/Lossless-Data-Compression/README.md

 # Lossless-Data-Compression
-Encoding voxel of data using entropy encoding for lossless compression.
+Encoding voxel of data using Exponential Golomb encoding for lossless compression.